duedil-ltd/mesos-docker-containerizer/README.md

 ## Docker Containerizer for Mesos

-This is an implementation of a Pluggable Containerizer for [Apache Mesos](http://mesos.apache.org/), that allows launching containers through Docker instead of standard unix processes or cgroups.
+This project is an implementation of an External Containerizer for [Apache Mesos](http://mesos.apache.org/), that allows Mesos Executors/Tasks to be launched inside a Docker container.
+This is especially useful as a mechanism for managing system dependencies, since you no longer need to ensure all of the Mesos slaves have everything installed.

-##### How does this compare to [mesosphere/mesos-docker](https://github.com/mesosphere/mesos-docker)?

-The mesosphere implementation of docker is aimed largely at being used with [mesosphere/marathon](https://github.com/mesosphere/marathon) which is a framework for long-running processes on mesos.
-It requires the framework to have a much more explicit knowledge of the existence of docker, whereas the new "pluggable containerizer" feature of mesos allows the framework to be container agnostic.

-For more details on the benefits of external/pluggable containerizers read over the review request linked above.

-*Note: The "pluggable containerizer" feature of mesos is still in development, to use this you need to apply the review request [r17567](https://reviews.apache.org/r/17567/) to the latest master, and recompile.*
+*Note: The External Containerizer is an unreleased feature of Mesos.
+To run this, mesos 0.19.0 is required.*

 ### Getting Started

-As mentioned above, you need to apply the "pluggable containerizer" implementation to the latest master of mesos before being able to use this.
-Once done so, start a mesos master and slave like below.

 #### Configuration

-1. Copy `./bin/environment.sh.dist` to `./bin/environment.sh`
-2. Fill in the `MESOS_BUILD_DIR` environment variable in `./bin/environment.sh`
+You can configure various attributes of the containerizer using environment variables.
+If you wish to modify these, copy `./bin/environment.sh.dist` to `./bin/environment.sh` and change the values.

-##### Master
+##### Mesos Master

 First, launch a mesos master.